Cut Down on Vacation Costs

 Eat local

-For many people, the food is the highlight of their vacation.
+For many people, food is the highlight of their vacation.
 But if you are not careful, your full tummy can lead to an empty bank account.

 The Team Hazard duo advises eating local.

 Fancy restaurants, especially in tourist areas, rarely have the best food.
 They are more about atmosphere and comfort.
-Eat at the places where the recipes come from the owner’s home kitchen, where the chairs are plastic, and there are cats wandering around.
+Eat at the places where the recipes come from the owner’s home kitchen, where the chairs are plastic, and cats are wandering around.
 Eat from the roadside stand where food is being cooked up fresh on the spot and sold to locals.

-If you stay somewhere with access to a kitchen, you can save even more money on your food costs by dining in, especially in cities or countries where the prices on the restaurant menus can quickly add up.
+If you stay somewhere with access to a kitchen, you can save even more money on your food costs by dining in, especially in cities or countries where the prices on restaurant menus can quickly add up.

 “Cooking (or even wine and cheese nights) also gives you the opportunity to experience local living and the different sorts of foods and produce offered in that particular country,” Tarifard says.
 “You will also eat a healthier meal than what you are probably ordering when out on the town — a much needed break for your body.”

 The Travel Tart, or Anthony Bianco, discovered he enjoyed traveling the world when he was sent to a former war zone for work – Kosovo – as his first venture outside of Australia and New Zealand.
-This created a habit of visiting places that most package tourists avoid like the plague.
+This created a habit of visiting places that most package tourists avoid.
 He has since traveled to more than 50 countries across six continents.
 He writes about the funny, offbeat, and weird aspects of world travel today and has appeared in numerous publications online, in print, and even on radio.
 Follow him @TheTravelTart.

-Staffo Dobrev is the budget travel expert at bus and train travel booking platform Wanderu.
+Staffo Dobrev is the Director of Communications at the bus and train travel booking platform Wanderu.
 Having lived in some of the greatest cities in the world, Dobrev has always had a soft spot for travel and adventures.
 Instead of hitting the usual tourist attractions though, he prefers to make friends with local people and check out fun places and activities that are not in the travel books.
-Follow him @GoWanderu.

 Trina and Tim, also known as Team Hazard, want to bring you along on their trip around the world.
-They always share the real story of the places they go, not just the tourist sights and glamour shots. @teamhazardridesagain.
+They always share the real story of the places they go, not just the tourist sights and glamour shots.

 Saurabh Jindal is the founder of Talk Travel, a voice application that connects travelers to local destination experts to make travel planning simpler, faster, and easier.

-Cindy Richards is a Pulitzer Prize nominated journalist who serves as editor-in-chief of TravelingMom.com and TravelingDad.com.
+Cindy Richards is a Pulitzer Prize nominated journalist who serves as editor-in-chief and co-owner of SheBuysTravel.com (formerly TravelingMom.com).
 She has been a reporter, editor, and columnist at the Chicago Sun-Times and Chicago Tribune, an editor at Chicago Parent and Catalyst Chicago, and an instructor in the graduate school at Northwestern University's prestigious Medill School of Journalism.